segmentio/segment-docs/src/connections/destinations/catalog/adobe-analytics/best-practices.md

 }
 ```

 If you pass in Segment events with a download (d or D) linkType, they appear the Download link report in your Adobe Analytics reporting suite.
-If you pass in Segment events with a exit (e or E) linkType, they appear in the Exit link report in your Adobe Analytics reporting suite.
-Finally, if you pass in Segment events with a value of "o" or "O", or no linkType in the `integration.Adobe Analytics` object, they appear in the custom link report in your Adobe Analytics reporting suite.
+If you pass in Segment events with an "exit" (e or E) linkType, they appear in the Exit link report in your Adobe Analytics reporting suite.
+Finally, if you pass in Segment events with a value of `o` or `O`, or _no_ linkType in the `integration.Adobe Analytics` object, they appear in the custom link report in your Adobe Analytics reporting suite.

 ### Setting the event linkName

-To pass in a custom LinkName to Adobe Analytics, pass it as a string in the `integrations.Adobe Anlaytics` object of your Segment event.
+To pass in a custom LinkName to Adobe Analytics, pass it as a string in the `integrations.Adobe Analytics` object of your Segment event.
 The example below sets the custom linkname to "Click me".

 ```javascript
 "integrations": {